TheMisinformationGame/MisinformationGame/docs/README.md

 ## 1) The /docs/ directory in the MisinformationGame repository

-The `/docs/` directory is the right place to be to edit the MisinformationGame documentation.
+The `/docs/` directory is the right place to be to edit The Misinformation Game's documentation.
 The files you will most likely want to edit end in `.md`, and are Markdown documents.
 The specific Markdown compiler that we use is [Kramdown](https://kramdown.gettalong.org/index.html).
 A quick-reference